penchord/web/project_pages/project_summaries.md

 #### STROKE-PREDICT (Using Explainable Artificial Intelligence to predict future stroke using routine historical investigations)

 Strokes are a major health problem in the UK, with many preventable cases.
-This project of this project to use AI to analyze patient data like brain scans, monitoring of electrical activity of the heart, and other medical tests to predict risk of the person having a stroke.
+The aim of this project to use AI to analyze patient data like brain scans, monitoring of electrical activity of the heart, and other medical tests to predict risk of the person having a stroke.
 By analyzing data from 10,000 past stroke cases, we hope to develop a model that can identify people at high risk.
 The project will build different AI models for various tests and combine them to obtain the best accuracy.
 We will also check how reliable the predictions are and explain what factors the AI uses to make those predictions.
 Ultimately, this initiative aims to revolutionize stroke prevention by identifying both known and novel risk factors, potentially lengthening lives, avoiding disability, and reducing healthcare expenses.

 #### HDR-UK BHF Stroke Catalyst